sthompson022/datasciencecoursera/README.md

 ##Notes

 ###Common Commands
-* touch new.md      (creates a new file called 'new.md' in git)
+* touch new.md      (creates a new file called 'new.md' in the current directory)
 * git status        (provides status of what has been updated, etc - its your 'to do' list)
 * git add .         (this preps everything forward so that you can commit it)
 * git log           (provides the full commit history for this respository)